 Since I don’t foresee a time when I’ll feel less tired, I need to learn how to embrace my energy limitations and find a way to keep calm and carry on.

 Oh, the dreaded paper.
 The unrelenting stream of paper into and around my home.
 It doesn’t seem to matter that I’ve switched over to online billing and cancelled magazine and newspaper subscriptions – paper is all over my house.
-My kiddos love to draw and write on it, I’ve got homeschooling materials to keep track of, and papers from odds and ends.
+My kiddos love to draw and write on it, I’ve got homeschooling materials to keep track of, and papers from odds and ends pile up.

 Sometimes, I feel like if I could just devote an entire month to sorting and purging my papers, I could gain some control.
 But then I fear it would be the most boring month of my life.